- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 A Coping Mechanism

 Much like an alcoholic or addict in recovery, the temptation of using a coping mechanism (in this case dieting) to control a life of otherwise unpredictable events, emotions, and challenges at times will be high.

 One who has struggled with an alcohol or drug addiction must consider these substances as something that can no longer be a part of life.
-However for someone with an eating disorder, a greater variability of challenges exist around all food rather than substance which can be entirely avoided.
+However, for someone with an eating disorder, greater variability of challenges exists around all food rather than the substance which can be entirely avoided.